MD-2016/MonsterHunterVotingSite/README.md

-# MonsterHunterVotingApp
+# Monster Hunter Voting Site
-Web based voting application on monsters from the Monster Hunter Franchise
+Voting site on monsters from the Monster Hunter Franchise